Eli Lilly and Company: Founding

 The company was founded by Colonel Eli Lilly, a pharmaceutical chemist and Union army veteran of the American Civil War.
 Lilly served as the company president until his death in 1898.

 In 1869, after working for drugstores in Indiana, Lilly became a partner in a Paris, Illinois-based drugstore with James W. Binford.
 Four years later, in 1873, Lilly left the partnership with Binford, and returned to Indianapolis.
 In 1874, Lilly partnered with John F. Johnston, and opened a drug manufacturing operation called Johnston and Lilly.

 In 1876, Lilly dissolved the partnership, and used his share of the assets to open his own pharmaceutical manufacturing business, Eli Lilly and Company, in Indianapolis.
 The sign outside, above the shop's door, read: "Eli Lilly, Chemist."

+The Indiana Historical Society recreated a replica of the first Lilly laboratory on Pearl Street for its exhibition, "You Are There: Eli Lilly at the Beginning," at the Eugene and Marilyn Glick Indiana History Center in Indianapolis.
+The temporary exhibition (1 October 2016, to 20 January 2018) also included costumed interpreters portraying Colonel Lilly and others.

 In 1886, Ernest G. Eberhardt, a chemist, joined the company as its first full-time research scientist.

 Lilly began his manufacturing venture with three employees, including his son, Josiah (J. K.).
 One of the first medicines that Lilly produced was quinine, a drug used to treat malaria, a mosquito-borne disease.
 By the end of 1876, sales reached $4,470.

 Around 1890, Col. Lilly turned over operation of the family business to his son, Josiah, who ran the company for the next several decades.
 Col. Lilly remained active in civic affairs and assisted a number of local organizations, including the Commercial Club of Indianapolis, which later became the Indianapolis Chamber of Commerce, and the Charity Organization Society, a forerunner to the Family Services Association of Central Indiana, an organization supported by United Way of America.
 Josiah's sons, Eli and Joe, were also philanthropists who supported numerous cultural and educational organizations.